eigentaylor/eigentaylor.github.io/_previews/2026-05-07-gibbard-intuition.md

 This does not break Gibbard's proof, however, since he assumed unrestricted domain on the preferences $P$ that voters can hold.
 Since we have three or more possible outcomes, we can't assume that $P$ is dichotomous.
 But, it is nice to know that if a voter's preferences are dichotomous, they do, in fact, have a best response: perfect honesty.

+This is also technically true of non-Approval score voting systems which only aggregate points (i.e. not STAR), due to the min/max strategy which makes it equivalent to approval voting.

 ## The Proof Structure

 Okay, so we assume we have some straightforward game, $g$.
 We have that each player has a best response strategy $\sigma_k(P_k)$ for whatever their underlying preference $P_k$ is.
 We then define a voting scheme from this game form as $v(P) = g(\sigma(P))$.
 We assume that there are at least three possible outcomes in the outcome set $X$.
 We must show that $g$ is dictatorial: